The Benjamin on Franklin: 364 Units Advance Worcester’s Downtown Growth

 Homes and Amenities Supporting Daily Living

 The new multi-family development includes 364 apartments, with 36 designated for households earning 60 percent of the area median income.
-Remaining homes serve the workforce and market-rate renters.
+Remaining homes serve market-rate renters.

 Amenities include a co-working space, fitness center, game room, rooftop deck, outdoor gathering areas, and bicycle storage.
 Electric vehicle charging stations are also part of the program.